COVID-19 Campus Update

 Students must complete their programs within a prescribed time frame.
 The maximum time frame is limited to 1.5 times the normal length of the program in duration or credit hours required to complete the program.
 Students who fail to complete their programs within the maximum time frame will be dismissed.

-The pace at which a student must progress through his or her education program to ensure he or she will complete the program within the maximum time frame is as follows:
+The pace at which a student must progress through their education program to ensure they will complete the program within the maximum time frame is as follows:

 Program Months to Complete = 36